ptcrews/sourdough/writeup.md

 labeled TODO:XXXXXXXXXXXXXX.

 ## Exercise D: The Contest

+Our contest submission can be run by calling make, then ./run\_contest, from the master branch of our git repository.

 ### Initial Approach
 Our initial approach built on the code from Exercise C, while combining some